Eldenwyre/scaling-guacamole/README.md

 # Implant Commands and Design

-Aside from adding itself as a cron task, it can do the following commands upon request.
 Most commands work cross platform as they're pure python, however some have diminished success such as the info macro.
 Primarily targets linux, can be adapted to other platforms with minor tweaks.
+Cron only tested on linux platforms.

 ## Basic Persistence